-Idaho code, 36-106 5 (A), 36-502, 36-701 - detailing the rights of the director in the administration of wildlife under the fish and game commission.
-Additionally, Idaho department of Fish and Game, wildlife bureau, IDAPA 13.01.10 Rules Governing Importation, Possession, Release, Sale, or Salvage of Wildlife, and Wildlife Rehabilitation Permitting.
+Idaho code, 36-106 5 (A), 36-502, 36-701 - detailing the rights of the Director in the administration of wildlife under the Idaho Fish and Game Commission.
+Additionally, the Idaho Department of Fish and Game Wildlife Bureau, IDAPA 13.01.10 Rules Governing Importation, Possession, Release, Sale, or Salvage of Wildlife, and Wildlife Rehabilitation Permitting.